 Nutrition

-According to UNICEF, about 50% of all childhood deaths are attributed to malnutrition.
+According to UNICEF, about half of all childhood deaths are attributed to malnutrition.

 CINI’s work

 The problem of malnutrition is not always as straightforward as simply lack of food.
 Many families do not always share food equally among their members.
 Mothers and infants, especially girls, are rarely given priority.
-Traditionally, women eat last in Indian families When food is scarce, men receive more than women, boys more than girls, older children more than younger children.
+Traditionally, women eat last in Indian families.
+When food is scarce, men receive more than women, boys more than girls, older children more than younger children.
 Diet can be imbalanced due to a limited understanding of nutrition, as well as lack of food availability.
-For example, less than half of Indian children under six months of age are exclusively breastfed (NFHS 3, 2005-2006).
 CINI’s nutrition projects focus on educating women, especially pregnant and lactating mothers, to make the most of what is available.
 This process is usually entrusted to health workers, local women who are trained by CINI and those who can approach women in their homes in villages and slums.

 Our ultimate goal is to ensure full physical and mental growth and development in children by ensuring adequate nutrition during the critical periods of the life cycle.
 Our interventions aim to address a variety of determinants of malnutrition in children, adolescents and pregnant women in terms of health, hygiene and sanitation, child care, appropriate feeding practices (including breastfeeding), growth monitoring and promotion, adoption of low-cost home-madee foods, promotion of gender equality.

-In addition to promoting community-based nutrition interventions, we care for severely malnourished children in our Nutrition Rehabilitation Centre (NRC), where balanced food is provided in small but frequent amounts to increase a child’s weight safely over a period of several weeks.
-Our lowcost model to rehabilitate severely malnourished children has been adopted in a number of state governments’ interventions as part of the National Rural Health Mission effort to reduce severe malnutrition.
+In addition to promoting community-based nutrition interventions, we refer severely malnourished children in our Nutrition Rehabilitation Centre (NRC), where balanced food is provided in small but frequent amounts to increase a child’s weight safely over a period of several weeks.

 Growing children with Nutrimix